 Recently, people have been prompting me to write down the story of my life.
 I’ve always resisted doing this because it seems rather arrogant to assume that your own life is any more interesting than the next person.
 We all have a story to tell and every life is important.
 So I’m writing my story, not to show how clever, brilliant or successful I’ve been, on the contrary, I’ve known my fair share of failure, despair and darkness.
 I’m writing largely for my own benefit, to remember and record my own journey through life which, at times, has been like a roller coaster ride and at other times like being trapped in a bumper car!
 It’s my own take on life and I’ll be brutally honest along the way, although not disrespectful or disloyal to others who have touched my life and whose lives I have touched.
 You are very welcome to take the journey with me.
 You may find a lot of connections that relate to your own story along the way.

-I’m 63 at the time of writing and wonder where the years have gone and still feel that I could change the world single handedly!
+I’m 74 at the time of editing this blog and wonder where the years have gone and still feel that I could change the world single handedly!
 I suppose one of the things that inspired me to write was the biography section at Waterstones bookshop, full of “autobiographies” of people who haven’t lived yet!
-To use a sporting analogy in this year that the UK host the Olympic Games in London, these guys need to run round the track a few times.
+To use a sporting analogy from the year that the UK hosted the Olympic Games in London, these guys need to run round the track a few times.
 Most of them only just left the starting block!

 I consider that I’ve lived a privileged life,